xt-xtxtxt/trajectory_algorithm/README.md

 # Modify log:

+2023.3.25

+1.Reassemble the file and modify some of its code.

+2.If everything goes well, this is the last update to the library.In my humble opinion.There are still some problems.

+  1)The code time complexity is high,If you run the code,you can see that it takes longer than you expected.More than 70 percent of time is spent generating visual maps.Python's long runtime is also a factor.C++ is still the first choice.

+  2)No random obstacle map is created.You need to manually add obstacles.And I didn't add a function to determine whether the starting and ending points are in obstacles.I think it's a very simple question for you.

+This library is just to implement the basic ideas of various tracking algorithms, so I didn't spend a lot of time optimizing and improving my code.If you have any better ideas to share with me.

 2023.3.21

 1.Upload the newly modified Astar algorithm.Previous versions of Astar had major logic problems.Please refer to new version.